QUESTIONS FROM STUDENTS AND WRITERS

 3. to have him make two friends, one boy and one girl

 4. to have him encounter an evil person and try to stop him

 And ever since then I’ve had to try and find my own story from within that “formula” I thought I had discovered.
 It wasn’t until I switched the story to first person and found Spencer’s voice that the story began to work.

 Q. Do you plan to write more books in the Replication series?

 I originally designed the series to be a trilogy.
 But my publisher holds the rights to that storyworld and is not interested, at this time, in producing the sequels.
 If the rights ever revert back to me and the interest is there from readers, I might write and self-publish them someday.

 Q. How did you come up with the idea for Replication?

 I was riding in a car through upstate New York.
 We were going to a place to pick apples.
 We passed endless amounts of ranches, orchards, and farms.
 It got me thinking.
 What if there was a farm where they grew people?
 Clones.
 It could be called Jason Farms!
 And I was hooked.

 Q. Do you have any advice for writers?

 So much!
-I have a tab for writers on this website.
-The first tab (Go Teen Writers Blog) will take you to a blog that has several years of amazing blog posts from many authors.
+First, check out the “Worksheets” tab on this website for things you can download to help you with characters, plot, and storyworld.
+Second, check out the Go Teen Writers Blog that has twelve years of amazing blog posts from many authors.
 I blog there.
 Make use of the Search box and type in whatever topic you need information about.
 I guarantee you’ll find a post on the subject.
 Even though this blog is targeted at teen writers, the information is the same for all writers.
 I’ve had several adult writers tell me that they secretly follow the Go Teen Writers blog and love it.